 It is strongly recommended that you lock your boats in your correct rack space for additional security and so that no one else can move them or interfere with them in any way.
 You are responsible for ensuring that your boat is not placed in a rack which is not rented by you.
 If this happens it will be impounded.

 It is recommended that all boats stored in the boat racks display the name of the owner and the appropriate rack number on the right hand side of the boat, directly in front of the rudder and above the water line, at all times.
 (If you have paid for a rack and your boat is then found in the wrong rack by another member, that member will be able to see where it belongs and may choose to simply return it to its correct place, rather than arranging to have it impounded.
 Similarly, if someone borrows your boat, that person can then make sure it is returned to the correct rack by checking the rack number written on the boat.
 If they misplace it, it will be impounded and you will have to pay the release fee.)

 PCC reserves the right to impound any squatting boat i.e. any boat which is found in a rack not paid for by the boat owner, any boat left on the lawn, or any boat found stored anywhere else apart from a rack.

 If it is necessary to cut a chain to remove a boat squatting in a rack, the owner of the chain is solely liable for the expense of replacing that chain.

 Should you find another boat squatting in your rack space, please remove it and place it on the lawn.
-Should the boat be locked in your rack, contact the Registration Officer, Siv Sivertsen (email address: email@example.com ) and they will remove the boat for you.
+(Boats left on the lawn are later impounded).
+Should the boat be locked in your rack, contact the Membership Manager Tracy at email@example.com and she will remove the boat for you.

 Impounded boats are subject to a release fee equivalent to the current annual standard boat rack rental rate.